 Glue is one exception to timeliness in regards to your reaction time.
-In other words, not all hope is lost if the glue has started to dry to the rug.
+In other words, don’t lose your hopes if the glue has started to dry to the rug.

-Here are some simple steps you should follow in order to remove glue stain from the rug and restore its former beauty.
+Here are some simple steps you should follow in order to remove a glue stain from your rug and restore its former beauty.

 First, if the glue is still not completely dried, you’re going to want to dab the area with a wet towel and remove all the wet mess you can.

-After you’ve rid the area of as much wet glue as possible, you need to dampen the towel with warm water to make the dried-up glue softer.
+After you’ve rid the area of as much wet glue as possible, you need to dampen the towel with warm water in order to make the dried-up glue softer.

-Next, pour white vinegar on now softened contents.
-Ensure the really saturate the area in vinegar, then rub the vinegar into the rug for a few minutes.
+Next, pour white vinegar on the now softened glue stain.
+Make sure the really saturate the area in vinegar, then rub the vinegar into the rug for a few minutes

 Finally, after letting the vinegar sit for 15 minutes or so, take a towel with water and clean up the stain.
 It should remove fairly easily at this point.
 If not all the glue has been removed, repeat the process.